 In patients being transferred to Parnate from another MAO inhibitor or from a dibenzazepine-related entity, allow a medication-free interval of at least a week, then initiate Parnate using half the normal starting dosage for at least the first week of therapy.
 Similarly, at least a week should elapse between the discontinuance of Parnate and the administration of another MAO inhibitor or a dibenzazepine-related entity, or the readministration of Parnate.

-The following list includes some other MAO inhibitors, dibenzazepine-related entities and tricyclic antidepressants, and the companies which market them.
+The following list includes some other MAO inhibitors, dibenzazepine-related entities and tricyclic antidepressants.

 Other MAO Inhibitors

 Dibenzazepine-Related and Other Tricyclics

 4. In combination with bupropion